lottie189/TheBarnetCollection.org/_exhibitions/northsaw-garden-event.markdown

 layout: exhibitions
 date: 2008-06-01

-description: We had a delightful exhibition weekend in Northaw, courtesy of the family of one of our members, complete with yummy home made cakes by young Oliver which were delicious - helping to add to our fund raising for Judy Almond's Rumanian Charity, Ashitanoie House.
+description: A delightful exhibition weekend in Northaw, courtesy of the family of one of our members.
 location: Northaw
 ---
 We had a delightful exhibition weekend in Northaw, courtesy of the family of one of our members, complete with yummy home made cakes by young Oliver which were delicious - helping to add to our fund raising for Judy Almond's Rumanian Charity, Ashitanoie House.